This post discussed the characteristics of an original Fair Isle sweater, its history and how to style it to look timeless.

 The name Fair Isle refers to a traditional knitting technique named after the Fair Isle, an island belonging to the Shetland Islands north of Scotland.
 Therefore, many vendors also call their Fair Isle sweaters Shetland sweaters.

-Fair Isle sweaters are knit sweaters produced with yarn of different colors.
-Typically, Fair Isle patterns use a palette of about five different colors in total, and only two different colors per row .
-The sweaters are either knitted in a round on circular a two pointed needle that has a flexible plastic middle and holds all the meshes of the sweater or one five double pointed needles.
-In this technique four needles hold about a fourth of the meshes and the fifth serves to knit the next quarter of a round.
-Both ways this technique limits how much can be knitted in a given color.
+Fair Isle sweaters are knit sweaters with a pattern of different colors.
+Typically, Fair Isle patterns use a palette of about five different colors in total, and only two different colors per row.
+The sweaters are knitted in a round.
+This technique uses either a two pointed needle that has a flexible plastic middle to hold all the meshes of the sweater or on five double pointed needles.
+In the latter technique, four needles hold about one fourth of the meshes.
+The fifth serves to knit the next quarter of a round.
+Both ways limit how much a knitter can knit in a given color.

-To avoid loose strands or that buttons get caught in the strands, the knitter catches the yarn not in use by the yarn in use in such a way that it is invisible on the outside.
-Typically, this catching of unused strands occurs when the yarn not in use for more than 3-5 stitches.
+To avoid loose strands or that the strands catch buttons, the knitter catches the yarn not in use by the yarn in use.
+This technique ensures that one can see the strands on the outside.
+Typically, catching of unused strands occurs when the yarn not in use for more than 3-5 stitches.

 This knitting technique is very suitable to create an extra layer of insulation as five colors make for a lot of catching up of strands.
 Consequently, a lot of air is between the various strands and air is a great insulator.
 Consequently, the pullover protects the wearer from body heat loss around the upper chest.

 Unfortunately, since the 1990s, vendors and designers use the term “Fair Isle” very loosely to any stranded color knitting.
-Concretely speaking this means that the name Fair Isle or Shetland sweater only refers to the origin of the knitting technique, but not to the place of manufacture anymore, nor that the production followed the traditional technique and/or pattern.
-I actually own one Fair Isle sweater in the loose sense that it refers to the pattern and technique, not the place of manufacture (see outfit inspiration photo).
+Concretely speaking this means that the name only refers to the origin of the knitting technique.
+It does not identify the place of manufacture anymore, nor that the production followed the traditional technique and/or pattern.
+I actually own one Fair Isle sweater in the loose sense.
+It has the original pattern and technique, but not the place of manufacture (see outfit inspiration photo).
 Cheap mock versions of Fair Isle/Shetland sweaters have the pattern stitched onto the knit.

 Photos: G. Kramm